druvath-09/druvath-09/README.md

 🎓 B.Tech in Information Technology (2025) with a strong foundation in **Machine Learning, Backend Development, and Data Structures**.
 💡 Passionate about building **scalable applications** and applying ML for **predictive analytics & automation**.
 🎯 Career Goal: To specialize in **AI-powered applications** and **scalable backend systems**.
-📍 Based in India | Open to relocate.
+📍 Based in Hyderabad,India | Open to relocate.

 ---